 8. Get on two wheels – with a difference!

 Experience some of Falkirk’s most scenic areas on a tour with the Scottish Segway Centre.
 Their expert guides will teach you all the skills you need before you embark on a tour that takes in many of the area’s best-known attractions.
 Travel through woodlands and hidden paths to discover breathtaking views, including the top of The Falkirk Wheel and the remains of the Antonine Wall.
-They can also take you through the stunning Canada Wood, where the Jacobites once fought.

 9. Uncover historic hidden gems